hainhl0811/S3-migration/README.md

-# S3 Migration Tool v2.3.0
+# S3 Migration Tool v2.6.6

-A production-ready, high-performance migration tool for S3-compatible storage and Google Drive with PostgreSQL-backed multi-pod architecture.
+A production-ready, high-performance migration tool for S3-compatible storage and Google Drive with PostgreSQL-backed multi-pod architecture and adaptive memory management.

 ## ✨ Features